 - More on what makes different thrips types unique

 Are thrips dangerous to people and pets?

 Thrips aren’t interested in either people or pets.
-However, it has been shown that when they land on something soft, some thrips try to bite.
+However, experience shows that when they land on something soft, some thrips try to bite.

 - It’s very rare though.

 - Not necessarily a sign of defense.

 Simply, skin patterns are similar in feel and thickness to some types of leaves, at least from a thrip’s point of view.
 As such, don’t be surprised that they try to feed off whatever they land on!